Father Divine: 1942–1965: Pennsylvania

 In 1944, singer/songwriter Johnny Mercer came to hear of one of Divine's sermons.
 The subject was "You got to accentuate the positive and eliminate the negative".
 Mercer said, "Wow, that's a colorful phrase!"
-He went back to Hollywood and got together with songwriter Harold Arlen ("Over the Rainbow"), and together they wrote "Ac-Cent-Tchu-Ate the Positive", which was recorded by Mercer and the Pied Pipers in 1945.
+On his return to Hollywood, he got together with songwriter Harold Arlen ("Over the Rainbow"), and together they wrote "Ac-Cent-Tchu-Ate the Positive", which was recorded by Mercer and the Pied Pipers in 1945.
 It was recorded by Bing Crosby with the Andrews Sisters that same year.

 After his first wife died, Father Divine married a white Canadian woman named Edna Rose Ritchings in Washington, D.C. on April 29, 1946.
 The ceremony was kept secret even from most members until Ritching's visa expired.
 Critics of the movement believed that Father Divine's seemingly scandalous marriage to 21-year-old Ritchings would destroy the movement.
 Instead, most followers rejoiced, and the marriage date became a celebrated anniversary in the movement.
 To prove that he and Ritchings adhered to his doctrine on sexual abstinence, Father Divine assigned a black female follower to be her constant companion.

 He claimed that Ritchings, later called "Mother S. A. Divine", was the reincarnation of Penninah.
 Reincarnation was not previously part of Father Divine's doctrine and did not become a fixture of his theology.
 Followers believed that Penninah was an exceptional case and viewed her "return" as a miracle.